 Psychiatrist Stuart Brown says, “Nothing lights up the brain like play,” not only does it improve memory but overall happiness and wellbeing.

 You’re never too old to laugh and play.
-Make sure you treat yourself regularly—a piece of chocolate, ice-cream, the nice restaurant.
+Make sure you treat yourself regularly—a piece of chocolate, ice-cream, the nice restaurant, or a deep tissue massage.
 It’s an act of self-love with benefits for your mind, body, and soul.

 6. Make peace with your past.